“Education is the most powerful weapon you can use to change the world.” – Nelson Mandela.

 • This simplifies repayment by providing a single monthly payment instead of juggling multiple loans.

-• Federal loan consolidation can also potentially lower your monthly payment by extending the repayment term.
+• Federal loan consolidation can also lower your monthly payment by extending the repayment term.

 • It offers benefits such as access to forgiveness programs, flexible repayment plans, and protection against bankruptcy.